 Taking your opponent of his or her game can be a big help when playing to win, but how do you get in an opponent’s head?
 The more the other team thinks about you leaves less time for them to think about their own plans for success, creating a potential advantage for you.
-So, are there things athletes can do to tilt the game in their favor psychologically?
+So, are there strategic things athletes can do to tilt the game in their favor psychologically and improve mental toughness?

 - Play with confidence.
 Confidence has been consistently correlated with peak performances, and confident athletes play with better focus, and fewer nerves.
 Be sure to take control of your training and your thinking, and follow specific pre-game routines to allow your confidence to take over in games.